opendatainitiative/opendatainitiative.github.io/transparency.md

 <a href="/transparency-scorecard">go to details</a>

 ### State Open Data Portals with their Transparency Scored 2017
-Note that we have not scored some of the open data portals, as were focused on the lower PIRG scoring open data portals for this review. <a target="_blank" href="https://uspirgedfund.org/reports/usp/following-money-2016-0">Review 2016 PIRG Government Spending Data report</a> and <a target="_blank" href="/scoring">review the ODI Scoring methodology.</a>
+Note that we have not scored some of the open data portals, as were focused on the lower PIRG scoring open data portals for this review. <a target="_blank" href="https://uspirgedfund.org/reports/usp/following-money-2016-0">Review 2016 PIRG Government Spending Data report</a> and <a href="/scoring">review the ODI Scoring methodology.</a>

 <table cellpadding="10" border="1">
 	<tr>